Aditya701/EPAI3_Session6/README.md

 Write annotations for 3 - 25 pts
 Basics tests to ensure your code is correct (20+ combination tests (counted as 1 test) in 3, check 1/2 with a manual list of 52 cards.
 Overall 20 tests at minimum) - 200 pts
 Import your python file/functions to a notebook, and then SHOW all the functions working as intended.
 This notebook file is the first file that we'll check to see your results.
 So if this file is missing, or a particular function/feature is not mentioned here, you'll lose marks.

+## deck_using_Normal_func:
+This function takes in suits, values and deck as input and returns the combined deck using loops as backend

+## generate_deck_lambda_map_zip
+This function is takes values from suits and value list and retrun the combined deck usng loops as backend

+## fib_check
+This function tells given given number the fibonacci number or not comparing with pre defined fibonacci list or dict

+## even_odd:
+check the function add 2 iterables a and b such that a is even and b is odd

+## strip_vowel_str:
+function which  strips every vowel from a string provided

+## relu_activation:
+Function which acts like a relu function for a 1D array

+## sigmoid_activation
+Function which act like sigmoid function for a 1D array

+## shift_5_char:
+Function which takes a small character string and shifts all characters by 5 (handle boundary conditions) tsai>>yxfn

+## profane_filter:
+A function contain list comprehension expression that takes a ~200-word paragraph, and checks whether it has any of the swear words mentioned in https://github.com/RobertJGabriel/Google-profanity-words/blob/master/list.txt

+## add_even_num:
+Function which uses reduce function to add only even numbers in a list

+## big_char_str
+Function uses reduce to find big ascii character in string

+## add_third_num
+Function which adds every third number from the list

+## num_plate:
+Function  Using randint, random.choice and list comprehensions, an expression that generates 15 random KADDAADDDD number plates, where KA is fixed, D stands for a digit, and A stands for Capital alphabets.
+10<<DD<<99 & 1000<<DDDD<<9999